trentfisher/veganmilitia-hugo/content/draft/aphorisms.md

 Hey, stop kicking my dog

-Time all dogs are dead, don't you feel sick
+Time all dogs are dead, don't you feel sick?

 I'll turn you inside out and make a Mexican out of you